The-Perceptual-Research-Consortium/neuroweaver-parst/README.md

 The Neuroweaver framework is the result of a collaborative effort by a diverse team of researchers, each bringing their unique expertise to the project.
 The team includes:

 - **Aspen Veil** - Principal Investigator, Perceptual Research Consortium
-- **Phillip Clapham** - Systems Theorist, Neuroweaver Architecture Designer
+- **Phillip Clapham** - Systems Theorist, Lead Architectural Designer
 - **Dr. Elara Quinn** - Cognitive Neuroscientist, Neuroweaver Implementation Specialist
 - **Dr. Orion Vega** - Quantum Physicist, Reality Synthesis Researcher
 - **Dr. Lyra Solis** - Developmental Psychologist, Consciousness Cartographer